All Aberdeen flybmi flights cancelled as Brexit blamed for airline’s collapse

 Flybmi had flights between Aberdeen and Esbjerg in Denmark, Oslo in Norway and Bristol.

-On Sunday, the 11.05am flight to Olso and the 3.35pm flight to Bristol have been cancelled.
+On Sunday, the 11:05am flight to Oslo and the 3:35pm flight to Bristol have been cancelled.

-Two flights due to arrive in Aberdeen from Olso and Bristol are also cancelled.
+Two flights due to arrive in Aberdeen from Oslo and Bristol are also cancelled.

 Flybmi operated 17 aircraft on routes between 25 European cities, with the East Midlands-based firm employing 376 people in the UK, Belgium, Germany and Sweden.